• Skip to primary navigation

 Megan Weimer

-This fresh strawberry mousse is a delightful, refreshing dessert that is perfect for any occasion, from dinner parties to special celebrations.
-It's airy and light, made with fresh strawberries, sugar, and whipped cream (no gelatin!), which are blended together to create a smooth and creamy texture.
+This fresh strawberry mousse is a refreshing dessert perfect for any occasion, from dinner parties to special celebrations.
+It's airy and light, made with fresh strawberries, sugar, and whipped cream, which are blended together to create a smooth and creamy texture.

 Print Recipe Pin Recipe